-From an two dimensional array provided from the mesh network, we find which sensors have which other sensors as their neighbors in their network.
-This will allow for calculating the midpoints between two neighboring sensors as destinations for the autonomous irrigation vehicle to travel.
-Ideally the midpoint between two points is calculated by first getting the midpoint x position by adding the two x indices of the two edge points which is divided by two and then getting the midpoint y position by adding the two y indices of the two edge points which is also divided by two.
+From the sensor data in the two dimensional Locations object array, we found which sensors have which other sensors as their neighbors in their network.
+This allowed for calculating the midpoints between two neighboring sensors as destinations for the autonomous irrigation vehicle to travel.
+Ideally the midpoint between two points were calculated by first getting the column midpoint x position by adding the two column x indices of the two edge points which was divided by two and then getting the midpoint row y position by adding the two row y indices of the two edge points which was also divided by two.
 This can be seen Formula 1 below: